THE POLICY EDGE

-SDG 12: Responsible Consumption and Production | SDG 13: Climate Action | SDG 2: Zero Hunger
+SDG 2: Zero Hunger | SDG 12: Responsible Consumption and Production | SDG 13: Climate Action

-Ministry of Agriculture & Farmers Welfare | Ministry of New and Renewable Energy (MNRE)
+Ministry of Agriculture and Farmers Welfare MoAFW | Ministry of New and Renewable Energy MNRE

 India is transitioning toward a circular economy in agriculture by leveraging high-performance bio-manufacturing to convert agri-waste into high-value products.
 Under the BioE3 Policy (Biotechnology for Economy, Environment, and Employment), the government is establishing specialized Bio-Enclave hubs to facilitate the conversion of crop residues and biomass into bio-plastics, bio-pharmaceuticals, and bio-fertilizers.
 This strategic shift aims to mitigate the environmental impact of stubble burning while simultaneously creating new revenue streams for the rural economy.
 Key initiatives include the development of carbon-capture bio-technologies and the promotion of bio-based integrated systems that align with India’s “Net-Zero” 2070 goals.